µWatch

 The latching gate is fairly delicate, be gentle with it.

-Next you glue the LCD in place with superglue.
+After you've tested the LCD is working you can glue it in place with superglue.
 The bottom of the

 socket head screws should ideally be flush with the underside of the PCB as